 We have adopted this solution due to its simplicity and generality.
 The results produced by our models are in agreement with observed behavior in humans and can be used in the eye-gaze tracking method in point of interest and attention estimation.

 We believe that this work can contribute to investigations of human emotion by Human Pupil Dilation.
 Our results should find applicability in several areas requiring eye-tracking systems, as well as in biofeedback systems.

+FUTURE WORKS

+Opracowany model zostanie zweryfikowany w zminennych warunkach bleble ble

 APPLICATION